 For all of our standard invitation sets, digital (flat) printing is included.
 We do offer specialty printing options such as thermography, foil, or letterpress.
 Additional time is needed when any of the specialty printing options are used.

 Digital Printing ($) is flat printing where a digital image is transferred directly onto the paper.
 Digital printing allows for a quicker turnaround and use of multiple colors for the same price.

 Thermography ($$) is a printing method where a powder is added on top of ink printing and placed under heat to create a raised effect on top of the paper.

-Foil Printing ($$) is when a plate is replicated of your design and used to press metallic foil into the paper.
-Foil printing is beautiful and can be done in many different colors and works well when combined with digital printing.
+Foil Printing ($$$) is when a plate is replicated of your design and used to press metallic foil into the paper.
+Foil printing is beautiful and can be done in many different colors and works well when combined with digital printing or letterpress.

 Our standard papers that are including in our sets are a white or ecru 100lb linen.
 For letterpress printing a 110lb or double-thick 220lb white or ecru cotton is used.
 Specialty papers can be picked out for additional fees.

 For our standard suites, digital printing is included.
 The benefit of digital printing is the option to use a wide array of colors at no additional cost.
 When using specialty print methods such as thermography and letterpress, Pantone colors have to be chosen from a swatch book.
 For those specialty print methods, we do not recommend using more than 1-2 colors, as the price starts to increase drastically with each color added.

 There are so many different options available when wording your wedding suite.
 I've included some general etiquette guidelines in my etiquette section.